mbr/improved-fonts/README.md

 Be sure to install this on your coworker's machines as well to spread great taste in fonts.

+The package has been thoroughly tested on Debian Jessie and Stretch.
+It does require the `ttf-mscorefonts-installer` to be installed though.

 ## Known issues

 Even though it works well enough in editors like Sublime Text, normal desktop applications and most webpages, some terminal emulators and a few website are still holding out.
 PRs to fix these issues are much welcome.